manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/features/CustomTibcoEMSGateway.md

 * When a **record is inserted** in Generic Table **the service will subscribe** the corresponding subject on the Message Bus.
 * When any **record is updated** in Generic Table **the service will reload the corresponding configuration** on the Message Bus.
 * When any **record is deleted** from Generic Table **the service will unsubscribe** the corresponding subject on the Message Bus.

+## Technical configurations

+### Installation

+When installing Windows Service the following procedures are mandatory:

+* The *Cmf.Custom.TibcoEMS.Service.dll.config* file needs to be configured with the environment settings.
+* The Windows Service must point to the folder where the *Cmf.Custom.TibcoEMS.Service* package was unpacked.

 ## Work items